 Spanish varieties, as the one shown above, should be pruned more gently.
 This type of lavender can bloom all throughout the Summer and even into Fall, so once it’s done blooming, deadhead the flowers and shape the foliage so that it looks neat in your garden.

-These basic of growing lavender plants in your garden.
-Aside from pruning, they’re pretty low-maintenance.
-Their color, fragrance, and beauty is definitely worth growing them!
+These are the basic growing tips for lavender plants.
+Aside from pruning, they’re pretty low-maintenance!
+Their color, fragrance, and beauty make them a garden gem worth growing!

 Before you know it, you’ll have your own favorite lavender variety that you’ll love recommending people!